Sunday Specials: Take 20% Off Mexican Textiles+Folk Art

 When you visit Oaxaca immerse yourself in our textile culture: How is indigenous clothing made, what is the best value, most economical, finest available.
 Suitable for adults only.
 Set your own dates.

-One-Day Custom Tours: Tell Us When You Want to Go!
+One-Day Tours: Schedule When YOU Want to Go!

-New--Ruta del Mezcal One-Day Tour.We start the day with pottery, visiting a master, then have lunch with a Traditional Oaxaca Cook who is the master of mole making.
-In Mitla, we meet with our favorite flying shuttle loom weaver, and then finish off with a mezcal tasting at a palenque you will NEVER find on your own!
+Ruta del Mezcal One-Day Tour.We start the day with a pottery master and then have lunch with a traditional Oaxaca Cook, who is the mole-making expert.
+In Mitla, we meet with our favorite flying shuttle loom weaver, and then finish off with a mezcal tasting at a palenque you may NEVER find on your own!
 Schedule at your convenience!

-We require 48-hour advance notice for map orders to be processed.
+We require 48-hour advance notice for orders to be processed.
 We send a printable map via email PDF after your order is received.
 Please be sure to send your email address.
-Where to see natural dyed rugs in Teotitlan del Valle and layout of the Sunday Tlacolula Market, with favorite eating, shopping, ATMs.
-Click Here to Buy Map After you click, be sure to check PayPal to ensure your email address isn't hidden from us.
-We fulfill each map order personally.
+You can click here to Buy Map.
+After you click, you can check PayPal to double-check you included your email address.
+We fulfill each order personally.
 It is not automatic.